Skip to main content Go to home page

 OR

-Stale cheques, share certificates, debentures, receipts pertaining to the exact amount of unclaimed money held, along with your name clearly shown on the document.
+Stale cheques, share certificates, debentures, receipts and such pertaining to the unclaimed amounts with the claimant(s) name clearly shown on the document,

 OR

-A letter from the lodging business or organisation authenticating you as the rightful owner/s, including the exact amount of unclaimed money our office is holding and any other relevant identifying information.
+A letter from the lodging business or organisation, which authenticates the claimant(s) as the rightful owner(s) and includes all relevant identifying information.

 AND

-2. A current Australian proof-of-identity document for the executor/s named in probate or letters of administration, such as a passport, driver licence, birth certificate, citizenship certificate, Medicare card, or visa.
+3. A second current proof-of-identity document for the executor(s) named in Probate or Letters of Administration – passport, driver licence, birth certificate, citizenship certificate, Medicare card, visa or Centrelink concession card.

-3. A document that links the deceased to the address recorded in our database, such as a rate notice, utility bill, bank statement, driver licence or insurance policy.
+4. A document that links the deceased to the address recorded in the Unclaimed Money Register, such as a rates notice, utility bill, bank statement, driver's licence or insurance policy,

 OR

-Stale cheques, share certificates, debentures, receipts and such pertaining to the exact amount of unclaimed money held, along with the name of the deceased clearly shown on the document.
+Stale cheques, share certificates, debentures, receipts and such pertaining to the unclaimed amounts with the deceased's name clearly shown on the document,

 OR

-A letter from the lodging business or organisation, which authenticates the deceased as the rightful owner, including the exact amount of unclaimed money our office is holding and any other relevant identifying information.
+A letter from the lodging business or organisation, which authenticates the deceased as the rightful owner(s) and includes all relevant identifying information.

-5. Any documents supporting your claim, such as power of attorney, marriage certificate, or change of name certificates.
+6. Any necessary documentation to support your claim e.g. power of attorney, marriage certificate, or Change of Name certificates.

 Company requirements